maciejskorski/plantuml-docker/README.md

 # How to use

-* Build the image or download from DockerHub, then run then container
+* Build the image locally or pull it from DockerHub, then run then container
 * Copy a sample plantuml diagram from the host to the running container, using the command `docker cp`.
 This should look like `docker cp src/diagram.wsd 3689309baac3:/usr/local` where `3689309baac3` is the container ID.
 * Inside the container, run `plantuml diagram.wsd` to generate the output figure `diagram.png`
 * Copy the output figure from the container to the host, e.g. `docker cp 3689309baac3:/usr/local/diagram.png .`